arbarbeiro/DataAnalysisTemperature/P1_WeatherTrends/README.md

 # Data Analysis Weather
-This repository contains material for the project **Exploring Weather Trends**: analyse local and global temperature data and compare the temperature trends of a city to overall global temperature trends.
+Analyse local and global temperature data and compare the temperature trends of a city to overall global temperature trends.

 ### Steps:
 - Extract data from a database using a SQL query: